So you’re planning an event on the Indiana University Bloomington campus—but you’re a student, not an event planner. You’ve come to the right place.

 FAQs (Frequently Asked Questions)

-This event submission combines space reservation (if applicable), event approval, and event promotion on beINvolved (if the event is public).
+This event submission combines the space reservation request (if applicable), event approval, event promotion on beINvolved, and campus calendars (if the event is public).

 If the event is a public event, the description of the event will be used on the events calendar on beINvolved and the IU Events Calendar, so make sure the description is designed for your intended audience.